 Additional Volunteer Roles

-Event Helpers assist at our various Jill’s House events, from our Links for Little Ones Golf Tournament to our Celebration of Special Children Gala.
+Event Helpers assist at our various Jill’s House events, from our Links for Little Ones Golf Tournament to our Motorcycle Ride.
 Event roles may include set-up and tear-down tasks, registration, greeting visitors, helping with auctions, or giving tours.

 Administrative Helpers assist the Jill’s House office staff with everything from mailings to data entry, filing to computer work.
 Organization and attention to detail are key characteristics of an administrative helper.
 These tasks can be completed at almost any time during our staff’s office hours (Monday-Friday 8 am - 5 pm).